 What the new FCA rules mean for you

-New rules from the Financial Conduct Authority (FCA) aim to help you if you’re currently making your mortgage repayments but are locked into expensive mortgages with an inactive lender or firm because you have difficulty passing another lenders affordability checks.
+New rules from the Financial Conduct Authority (FCA) aim to help you if you’re currently making your mortgage repayments but are stuck on expensive mortgages with your existing lender because you have difficulty passing another lenders affordability checks.

-Lenders can choose, but don’t have to, offer what’s called a “modified affordability assessment”.
-This allows lenders to choose not to apply certain rules usually required on mortgage lending to assess affordability.
+Lenders can choose to, but don’t have to, offer what’s called a “modified affordability assessment”.
+This allows lenders to choose not to apply certain affordability assessment rules.
 This might include not having to verify your income, consider your future changes in circumstances or apply the interest rate stress test subject to certain conditions.

 To use the “modified affordability assessment”, lenders must show the new mortgage is at least more affordable than your present one, tell you how your affordability has been assessed and tell you about any potential risks.

 Mortgage lenders can carry out a modified affordability assessment if you:

 - have a current mortgage

 - are up to date with mortgage payments

 - have not missed a mortgage payment in the last 12 months

 - do not have any unpaid fees or charges